RobDWaller/robdwaller.github.io/_posts/2020-03-26-code-maintainability-test.md

 One problem with code maintainability though is it's difficult to quantify.
 What does maintainable code mean or look like?
 There are tools like [Code Climate](https://codeclimate.com/) which attempt to define it, but they don't offer a lot of detail on what it means.
 Also it's not always possible for a development team to use a cloud based tool like Code Climate.

-To help I have created a quick ten point code maintainability test.
+To help I have created a quick ten point [Code Maintainability Test](https://rbrt.wllr.info/2020/03/26/code-maintainability-test-questions.html).
 It is similar in intent to the [Joel Test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/), it is a bunch of simple, binary questions.
 For a positive answer you score a point, and the closer your score is to ten the more maintainable your code is.

 Of course this test is not meant to be comprehensive.
 It is only meant to provide a rough guide to how maintainable code is.
 Like sticking a licked finger in the air to test the direction of the wind.
 It does not capture all the nuance of code maintainability.